fernandosc14/fernandosc14/README.md

 - 🌱 I’m currently learning **Python** & **React**

+- 💻 I’m currently working on a **Football Betting Prediction** project — using historical match data and Machine Learning to predict match results, goal counts, and more.

 - 📄 <a href="https://drive.google.com/file/d/1BcZxM27SA8h_dKy-RIS6EoIcnUs71qot/view?usp=sharing"> Know about my experiences </a>

 - 📫 How to reach me **fscasas05@gmail.com**